-Now I often talk about historic estates – but this time, I need to slow down and reset the scale.
-For 26 generations, the Mazzei has been producing wine off their historic Castello di Fonterutoli estate and are intimately tied up in the entire history of Tuscany.
-It was their name that was found on the first ever official document mentioning Chianti – all the way back in 1398.
+For 26 generations, the Mazzei family has been producing wine off their historic Castello di Fonterutoli estate.
+They are very intimately tied up in the entire foundation of Tuscan winemaking.
+After all, it was their name that was found on the first-ever official document mentioning Chianti–all the way back in 1398!

 Out of stock